kanjieater/ComicEater/README.md

 ### AVIF Support

 You need ImageMagick `convert --version | grep -i heic` to show `heic` in the delegates list.
-This was a pain to setup, but if you follow these instructions on a modern version of Ubuntu you might get it working too https://stackoverflow.com/a/66116056
+This was a pain to setup, but if you follow these instructions on a modern version of Ubuntu you might get it working too. https://stackoverflow.com/a/66116056

+In addition if you want WEBP support, you might have to run `sudo apt install build-essential pkg-config webp libwebp-dev libwebp7` before the commands listed in that stackoverflow post. `convert --version` has to have your image formats listed, including webp if you want to be able to use webp files in your comics.

 ### Customize your config file
 I highly recommend reading through the [#config] section and then downloading [my config](https://gist.github.com/kanjieater/e617a0f370edf25e0f947a25d67ba8ec), and adjust it as needed.
 This is the only part you should have to use your brain on ;).